atee001/CUDA_JPEG/README.md

 1. I store each 8 x 8 sub-image in frequency domain into shared memory.

-2. I compute Matrix Multiplication of D' * X and store the results back into shared memory.
+2. I compute Matrix Multiplication of D' * A and store the results back into shared memory.

-3. I then Compute (D' * X)* D by Matrix Multiplying the intermediate results in (3) by D. (Now Image is in Spatial Domain).
+3. I then Compute (D' * A)* D by Matrix Multiplying the intermediate results in (3) by D. (Now Image is in Spatial Domain).

 # Documentation/Results